The Ecclesiastical Economy

 Relief

 Funds the Solace network — 200 million free users, paid for by advertisers who want a captive cognitive audience at prayer.
+The most accessible spiritual practice in the Sprawl is underwritten by a consumption corporation.

 “The Solace booth is warm and the priest is expensive.
 That’s the entire theology of the Sprawl in one sentence.
 Everything else — the franchise tiers, the donation drives, the barter circles, the ad-subsidized absolution — is just commentary on who gets comfort and who gets a bill.” — Economics of the Sacred, 2184